ChrisGalHur/ChrisGalHur/README.md

 <h1 align="center">Hello world!!!
 I'm Christian Gálvez 😊</h1>
 <h3 align="center">A passionate back end developer from Barcelona/Spain 🌆</h3>

 <h4>💻 TO WORK:</h4>
 My specialty is java, working together with spring managing databases in both MongoDB and MySQL.
 I'm a proactive person; "I'm hungry" to learn and improve every day.

-<h4>🙋 ABAUT ME:<h4>
+<h4>🙋 ABAUT ME:</h4>

-Passionate about life and enjoys every moment of it. 🔝<br>
-I love nature and the peace of the mountains. 🌄 <br>
+Passionate about life and enjoys every moment of it. 🔝 I love nature and the peace of the mountains. 🌄
-That is why my zen moment is mtb and hiking. 🚵 <br>
+That is why my zen moment is mtb and hiking. 🚵

   <br>